vauto-dork/game/README.md

 #Setup
 Requires NodeJS, NPM, and MongoDB.

 Remote DB is for production use ONLY.
-Use a local mongodb for testing.
+Use a local mongodb or setup a Heroku dev env for testing.

 #Running
 __Node JS Server__